-In the fourth quarter of 2000, our customers, primarily our PC motherboard and distribution manufacturers, were impacted by significantly lower PC demand, which forced them to unexpectedly reschedule or cancel orders for our products late in the quarter.
-As a result, our revenues and earnings in the first quarter of 2001 were negatively affected.
+Since the fourth quarter of 2000, our customers, primarily our PC motherboard and distribution manufacturers, were impacted by significantly lower PC demand.
+As a result, our revenues and earnings in the first half of 2001 were negatively affected.
 Because we expect PC demand to continue to be weak for the foreseeable term, we expect our revenues and earnings to continue to be negatively affected.
-In February 2001, we announced projected revenues and earnings for fiscal 2001 at levels approximately the same or less than those recorded for fiscal 2000.
-However, if PC demand does not recover during the latter half of 2001, or if we are unable to manage our operating expenses, we will not be able to meet these projections.